sapporo-wes/sapporo-web/README.md

 Django <-> uwsgi <-(uWSGI protocol)-> Nginx <-(HTTP)-> Docker <-> User
 ```

----

 As an initial setting, Nginx provides `localhost:1121` as a Web endpoint.
-If you want to change the port, start SAPPORO-web like `./web-up --port ${PORT_NUM}`.
+If you want to change the port, start SAPPORO-web like `./sapporo-web up --port ${PORT_NUM}`.

----

-If you want to use SSL/TSL, edit `./config/nginx.conf`.
+If you want to use SSL/TSL, edit `./etc/nginx/nginx.conf`.

 ### Logging